 Temper tantrums are a part of all of our lives, whether we are children or adults.
 Your job as a parent is to help your child recognize that the behaviors associated with a tantrum are not acceptable ways to act either at home or in public.
 A loving parent also helps their child through this phase by setting firm boundaries, creating consistent rules, and modeling for their child appropriate ways to act, both at home and in public.
 You may not be able to eliminate all temper tantrums from your lives, but you can create an environment that allows both you and your child to get through them together.

-"Stopping A Temper Tantrum In It's Tracks: What To Do When Kids Loose It" reprinted with permission from Empowering Parents
+("Stopping a Temper Tantrum In Its Tracks: What To Do When Kids Lose It" was reprinted with permission from Empowering Parents.)